Bieda, Desko join men’s lacrosse on a full-time basis ahead of 2018 slate

 Men’s lacrosse goalie was the Patriot League’s winner on the male sider for the 2016-17 season

 2017 grad held a 3.32 cumulative grade-point average as an Economics major

 Senior defender carries a 3.29 GPA in Economics

-Jim Rogalski enters his second season on the Lafayette coaching staff as the 19th head coach in the program's 86-year history.
-Rogalski went 3-10 in his first year with the Leopards and was previously the head coach at the University of Scranton.
+Jim Rogalski enters his fifth season on the Lafayette coaching staff as the 19th head coach in the program's 86-year history.
+Rogalski was previously the head coach at the University of Scranton.

 At Scranton, Rogalski led the Royals to the 2011 Landmark Conference Championship and the program's first NCAA Tournament appearance in his first season on the sidelines.
 He compiled an 18-15 record after two consecutive winning seasons and also coached Scranton's first All-American this past year.

 Prior to taking over at Scranton, Rogalski spent six seasons on the coaching staff at Rutgers, beginning in 2004.
 He spent three seasons as the head assistant lacrosse coach before being promoted to associate head coach in 2007.